Emiliano Gómez

-Emiliano Gómez Dutra (born 18 September 2001) is a Uruguayan professional footballer who plays as a forward for Mexican club Puebla on loan from Boston River.
+Emiliano Gómez Dutra (born 18 September 2001) is a Uruguayan professional footballer who plays as a forward for Liga MX club Tigres UANL.
 He was included in The Guardians "Next Generation 2018", alongside compatriot and teammate Facundo Milán.

 Club career

 On 31 January 2020, he joined Italian club Sassuolo on loan with an option to purchase.
 On 11 September, after being bought outright by Sassuolo, he was loaned to Spanish Segunda División side Albacete Balompié for the season, being initially assigned to the reserves in Tercera División.

 International career

 In May 2024, Gómez was named in the first ever Uruguay A' national team squad.
 He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.